aslinedvinsson/Axisofaccesshack/README.md

 # ICONic needs

+------- Text marked in the begging with dash ------ needs to be checked, if it is correct or if there needs to be a screen shot added there.

 **Needs expressed to be heard**

 Our website is designed to give individuals with intellectual disabilities an easy and clear way to express their needs.
 By clicking on icons representing common requests and needs, such as hungry, tired, go outside, take a bath.